Douglas Haig, 1st Earl Haig: Junior officer

 Haig returned briefly to India as second-in-command of the squadron which he had himself commanded in 1892, then returned to the UK as Aide-de-camp to Sir James Keith Fraser, Inspector General of Cavalry.
 Fraser was one of those who had lobbied for Haig to enter the Staff College, and he was finally nominated in late 1894, a common practice in the day for promising candidates.
 While waiting to take up his place, he travelled to Germany to report on cavalry manoeuvres there, and served as staff officer to Colonel John French on manoeuvres.
 The careers of French and Haig were to be entwined for the next twenty-five years, and Haig helped French write the cavalry drillbook, published 1896.

+Officers, many of whom later became generals, at the Staff College, Camberley, 1897.
+Stood in the third row, fifth from the left, is Captain Haig, head tilted to the left.

-Haig entered the Staff College, Camberley in 1896, where he was apparently not popular with his peers.
+Haig entered the Staff College, Camberley, from 1896 to 1897, gaining his psc, where he was apparently not popular with his peers.
 For example, they chose Captain Edmund Allenby as Master of the Drag Hunt, despite Haig being the better rider.
 Haig impressed the chief instructor, Lieutenant Colonel George Francis Robert Henderson, and completed the course, leaving in 1897.
 Camberley's old-fashioned curriculum especially influenced Haig, as he was an absorber of doctrine rather than an original thinker.
 Haig was taught that victory must come from defeating the main enemy army in battle, and that attrition (the "wearing out fight") was merely a prelude to the commitment of reserves for a decisive battlefield victory; traces of this thought can be seen at Loos and the Somme.
 Great emphasis was placed on morale and mobility, and on Joachim Murat's cavalry pursuit after Napoleon's Jena campaign of 1806.